adroge/speed/README.md

 | Python   | 86.898              | 790.569        | 1535.592     | 1541.457                    |

 ## Individual Time

+This is the individual times it took for each test.

 | Language | Populate Vectors 5x | Float Math 20x | Populate Map | Map Lookup and Sort Vectors |
 |----------|---------------------|----------------|--------------|-----------------------------|